Therapeutic exercise

 Long-term follow-up shows that water-based exercises in degenerative knee patients can reduce pain scores by 30-50%.

 Additionally, this therapy can improve metabolic abnormalities, such as increasing insulin sensitivity in diabetic patients through resistance training.
-Compared to surgery, initial physical therapy for herniated discs has a patient satisfaction rate of up to 85%, with healthcare costs reduced by 40%.
+Compared to surgery, patients with herniated discs who undergo physical therapy report satisfaction rates as high as 85%, with medical costs reduced by 40%.

 Risks and Side Effects